agda/agda/doc/user-manual/tools/command-line-options.rst

 .. option:: LetBoundLocalRewrite

-     Let-binding annotated with '@rew'.
+     Let-binding annotated with '@rewrite'.

 .. option:: LocalRewriteOutsideTelescope

-     '@rew' arguments are (currently) only allowed in module telescopes.
+     '@rewrite' arguments are (currently) only allowed in module telescopes.

 .. option:: SafeFlagEta